ishitjain11/Passanger-counter-app/README.md

 ## Deployment

+You can view the live demo of the app [here](https://ishitjain11.github.io/Passanger-counter-app/).

-This app can be easily deployed on platforms like Replit, Netlify, or any static hosting service.
+This app can be easily deployed on platforms like:

+- `GitHub Pages (for static sites)

+- `Netlify (static hosting with simple CI/CD)

+- `Vercel (for front-end and static hosting)

+- `Heroku (for dynamic apps with server-side code)

+- `Replit (for quick deployment and collaboration)

 ## Use Cases